 When I first called Yvette, I thought I was well-prepared since I had previously bought a house in an urban area and had recently read several books on real estate sales.
 However, within the first 20 minutes of talking to Yvette on the phone, I learned an enormous amount – greatly exceeding in value, quality, and insight the information I’d read in the books.

 One of many important points I learned from Yvette is that sales in the Tahoe area have different dynamics than those in urban areas.
 At Tahoe, people buy mainly vacation homes and, although such homes have great appeal due to the beauty of the lake and its surroundings, most buyers regard a vacation home as a luxury rather than a necessity.
 As a result, it is especially important at Tahoe to do thorough, high-quality preparation before listing for sale and to follow up energetically once the property is listed.
 Yvette assured me she would provide that level of service, and she did, as you will see.

 2. The Tour of Other Properties

-Nevertheless, I knew this was important information for me to have, so I made an effort to accept it.
-Also, the tour gave me an additional appreciation of my townhouse’s positive features and indeed let me point out to Yvette some non-obvious strong features it had that other properties lacked.
+Nevertheless, I knew this was important information for me, so I tried to accept it.
+Also, the tour gave me an additional appreciation of my townhouse’s positive features and indeed let me point out to Yvette some non-obvious strong features it had those other properties lacked.
 This was one of many instances in which Yvette was enthusiastic about getting information and feedback from me, which she then used throughout the sale process.